ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+c = 7
++ is the addition operator; it adds values together from left to right
+= is the assignment operator, it assigns the value of the righthand side of the expression to the lefthand side

 ## Question 3